philion/powerenv/man/powerenv.toml.1.md

 * `/home/user/code/project-a/subdir/.envrc`
 * and so on

-In this example, the following .envrc files will not be implicitly allowed (although they can be explicitly allowed by running `direnv allow`):
+In this example, the following .envrc files will not be implicitly allowed (although they can be explicitly allowed by running `powerenv allow`):

 * `/home/user/project-b/.envrc`
 * `/opt/random/.envrc`

 ### `exact`

 Accepts an array of strings.
 Each string can be a directory name or the full path to an .envrc file.
 If a directory name is passed, it will be treated as if it had been passed as itself with `/.envrc` appended.
 After resolving the filename, each string will be checked for being an exact match with an .envrc file's absolute path.
-If they match exactly, that .envrc file will be implicitly allowed, regardless of contents or past usage of `direnv allow` or `direnv deny`.
+If they match exactly, that .envrc file will be implicitly allowed, regardless of contents or past usage of `powerenv allow` or `powerenv deny`.

 Example: